 But why is this?
 Is this due to regionalism promoted by our politicians for their vote bank politics so that regional undercurrent subverts our nationalist mindset?
 Or it is because these young minds are so advanced that they are already considering citizenship of other countries?
-In any case this signals that our Youth are not at all proud to be Indians.
+In any case, this signals that our Youth are not at all proud to be Indians.
 Politicians have done too much damage to our young minds so that they already belonged to somewhere else.

 37% correctly understand the meaning of the Fundamental Right to Equality

 Again, it is good for the politicians that our Youth do not understand this.
-If they did, they would have asked uncomfortable questions like why separate Laws based on our caste, religion or gender, they would have asked why only facilities are given to one gender and it is said that they are oppressed, they would have asked why men in the country have no recourse of getting justice in gender biased Laws even after being proven innocent, or why a man becomes guilty simply on accusation or why only Rights of women are discussed and not their responsibilities.
+If they did, they would have asked uncomfortable questions like why separate Laws based on our caste, religion or gender, they would have asked why only facilities are given to one gender and it is said that they are oppressed, they would have asked why men in the country have no recourse to getting justice in gender-biased Laws even after being proven innocent, or why a man becomes guilty simply on accusation or why only Rights of women are discussed and not their responsibilities.

-37% have a fuller understanding of Democracy – that it is all about Rule of Law, equality, human Rights, and elections
+37% have a fuller understanding of Democracy – that it is all about Rule of Law, equality, Human Rights, and elections

 Oh great, that the larger chunk didn’t understand this.
-Because Rule of Law, human Rights etc are only for the elite today and only they can exploit the Law to their advantage.
-Equality is a myth, human Rights do not exist for our poor and elections are won with the help of paid media.
+Because Rule of Law, Human Rights etc are only for the elite today and only they can exploit the Law to their advantage.
+Equality is a myth, Human Rights do not exist for our poor and elections are won with the help of paid media.
 The day India’s Youth understand these facts, there will be a revolution.

 74% do not know that the Legislature is responsible for enacting Laws

-This is because a clear idea is never given to our Youth about how this Democracy works, unless one takes up specific subjects like political science.
+This is because a clear idea is never given to our Youth about how this Democracy works unless one takes up specific subjects like political science.
 In an age of competition for going for easy money making courses, who wants to know these unless one wants to join politics?
-People still think politics is dirty and all good students stay out of that, however, they don’t understand that it is the politicians who make most money.
-But politics is no career option for our Youth because of high rate of corruption there.
+People still think politics is dirty and all good students stay out of that, however, they don’t understand that it is the politicians who make the most money.
+But politics is no career option for our Youth because of the high rate of corruption there.

 53% of college students “agreed” that military should Rule India for some years